Complete Guide to Forearm Anatomy: Parts, Names, Functions & Diagram

 The extensor carpi ulnaris muscle is located on the inside of your forearm.
 It starts from a lateral epicondyle of the humerus via the common extensor tendon on your elbow and runs down to your wrist.

 Further, it attaches to the metacarpal bone of the 5th digit.
-It is powered by a nerve that comes from your spine and gets its blood supply from nearby arteries.
+A nerve from your spine powers it and gets blood supply from nearby arteries.

 The extensor carpi ulnaris muscle’s main job is to move your hand sideways toward your metacarpal bone (ulnar deviation).
 It also helps with stretching your hand out, working alongside other muscles.